wbhinton/data-science/README.md

-# data-science
+# Data Science
-A collection of useful data science related tools and scripts
+This is a collection of tools and scripts that I have found useful